GOVTNZ/swagger-ui/SILVERSTRIPE.md

 It should not be necessary to edit the core Swagger UI files in */dist/lib*.
 However, you might want to change some of the top-level behaviours, for which the key files are:
 * */dist/swagger-ui.js*
-* Your copy of */resources/api-swagger.js*, wherever you've put it
+* */resources/api-swagger.js*

-You can freely amend your copy of */resources/api-swagger.js*, and you can copy */dist/swagger-ui.js* to another location and edit that.
+You can copy these files to another location and edit them.
 Remember to

 1. update the *Requirements::* statements in your page controller to reflect the new location, and